symfony2admingenerator/AdmingeneratorGeneratorBundle/Resources/doc/support-and-contribution/upgrade-notes.md

 Also, `thumbnailFilter` option was renamed to `previewFilter` and now supports both `avalanche/imagine-bundle` and `liip/imagine-bundle`.
 Read cookbook entry [How to use image manipulator with this bundle?][image-manipulator-doc] if you want to use this option.
+If you used `vich/uploader-bundle` to handle file uploads you'll have to configure the upload manager option, read the cookbook entry [How to use upload manager with this bundle?][upload-manager-doc]

 * `single_upload` form type was updated, but it does not require any changes from your.
 Only `thumbnailFilter` option has been renamed to `previewFilter`.
 Read cookbook entry [How to use image manipulator with this bundle?][image-manipulator-doc] if you want to use this option.
+If you used `vich/uploader-bundle` to handle file uploads you'll have to configure the upload manager option, read the cookbook entry [How to use upload manager with this bundle?][upload-manager-doc]

 * `entitypicker` form type was removed.
 Use `select2_entity`, `select2_document`
 or `select2_model` instead.